kevlu8/Reddit-to-Google-Drive/README.md

 First, create a separate partition with at least 5 GB of storage.
 Call it H:\

 Or, if you have a USB drive over 4 GB, you can insert that and rename it to H:\ and extract this repo to it.
+Read below for how to do that.

 ![image](https://user-images.githubusercontent.com/69993704/131233892-eb61c30c-2817-4247-b453-673033acbbfd.png)